JoshuaGoldberg/owl-lean/README.md

 - Security Lattice representations
 - And more ...

-Additionally, we have included extra features for a more streamlined typechkick experience :
+Additionally, we have included extra features for a more streamlined typechecking experience :
 - Annotations for terms
 - Non-recursive Lambdas and let bindings
 - Specific notation for if statement typechecking